pi-sen/Machine-Learning---Fundamental-Forecasts/ReadMe.md

 ## Overview
 This project focuses on analyzing and forecasting financial fundamentals using machine learning techniques.
 It utilizes a dataset of financial features to predict target variables, likely key financial metrics or performance indicators.

+## Objective
+The objective is to develop a linear model that accurately predicts quarterly revenue growth for companies using a dataset of financial and economic indicators.
+The model will utilize 4,000 different features from 15,000 observations to make these predictions.
+Success will be measured by the model's Mean Squared Error (MSE) performance on a test dataset, aiming to provide reliable revenue growth forecasts for investment decision-making.

 ## Table of Contents
 - [Setup](#setup)
 - [Data](#data)